 There's a box at the top of the main mail window for searching either your email or the whole Web, the latter courtesy of Bing.
 The resulting searches can be narrowed by various criteria -- sender, date, folder, etc. Interestingly, the contents of certain types of email attachments do seem to be indexed for search.
 (I got results from my PDFs and my legacy Word DOC files, but not the more recent Word DOCX files.)

 Yahoo Mail allows you to add apps, essentially plugins for your mailbox, which are provided by third parties though Yahoo.
 Some of Yahoo's own services have apps as well -- for example, Flickr, which lets you share photos easily from your Flickr account.
-I also liked the Attach Large Files app, courtesy of YouSendIt, a way to send big files to someone else without choking their inbox.
+I also liked the Attach Large Files app, courtesy of YouSendIt (which I reviewed not long ago), a way to send big files to someone else without choking their inbox.
 The number of apps right now is small -- only 10 or so -- but that may just be because the revamped Yahoo Mail is still such a new product.

-Yahoo Mail's biggest drawback is its almost complete lack of organisational tools.
+Yahoo Mail's biggest drawback is its almost complete lack of organizational tools.
 You can create folders, but they can't be arranged in hierarchies.
-The only other way to organise messages is by starring them as important, but apart from that there's no way to tag or otherwise apply metadata to mail.
+The only other way to organize messages is by starring them as important, but apart from that there's no way to tag or otherwise apply metadata to mail.

 Yahoo Mail does offer a system for filtering incoming mail via matching keywords against the header or body of the message.
 In addition, the menu for any given email message includes a "Filter mail like this" option to pre-populate a filter with the selected message's attributes.